Konrad1991/ETR/README.md

 # Integrate ETR in your project

 Notably, it is a header-only library and thus can be easly integrated in other projects.
 Simply clone the repository and add the 'etr_bits' folder in your project (can be found in the 'include' folder).
 Afterwards you have to include the 'etr.hpp' file in your codebase (*#include 'etr.hpp'*).
 The file can also be found in the 'include' folder.
 Use of C++17 is required, i.e. compile a program using: 'g++ test.cpp -std=c++17'.
+There is also a problem with older versions of gcc.
+The tests all run successfully using gcc-10.
+Code coverage can be found in folder tests (84.3%).

 How the program works in detail, is explained below using small examples.